INSPIRATION:

 DR. MIRIAM REHBEIN

-Dr. Miriam Rehbein is a licensed dermatology specialist and founder and product developer of Doctor Mi! medical skincare.
-As a recognized expert in skin care, she not only shares her expertise with colleagues at congresses and in continuing education courses, but also treats patients* in her Munich practice.
-With Doctor Mi! medical skincare, Dr. Miriam Rehbein has created a skin care line based on her many years of experience in dealing with patients, which has one goal in particular: To help the skin to help itself.
+Dr. Miriam Rehbein is a licensed specialist in dermatology as well as the founder and product developer of Doctor Mi! medical skincare.
+As a recognized expert in skincare, she not only shares her expertise with colleagues at conferences and training sessions but also treats patients in her Munich practice.
+With Doctor Mi! medical skincare, Dr. Miriam Rehbein has created a skincare line based on her many years of experience working with patients, which pursues one main goal: to help the skin help itself.